What Bankruptcy Will Not Do

 - tax return was correct.

 Student Loans: Money borrowed for your education cannot be eliminated through bankruptcy.
 The 2005 bankruptcy code amendments strengthened this exception to discharge.
+However, we are sometimes able to clear up student loans with funds freed up from Chapter 7 bankruptcy.

 Marital Debts: You cannot eliminate debts that you are directed to repay by a divorce or separation agreement in a Chapter 7 bankruptcy.
 However, Chapter 13 consolidation can help you with this type of debt.
 Mike and Chad can explain how a Chapter 13 can help you resolve this sort of debt.